-Kavit is an MSc Cancer student currently being supervised by Alice for his Master’s dissertation project.
-His project aims to use Atomic Force Microscopy to gain single-molecule insights into supercoiled DNA-topoisomerase interactions.
+Kavit is a PhD student currently being supervised by Alice and Professor John Hartley at the UCL Cancer Institute.
+The aim of his research is to use Atomic Force Microscopy to gain single-molecule insights into supercoiled DNA-topoisomerase interactions.
 These insights would then facilitate the further development of topoisomerase inhibitors which are currently employed as anti-cancer therapeutic agents.

-Aside from academia, Kavit practises Nasta’liq and Devanagari calligraphy, Mughal miniature painting and enjoys Urdu poetry and hiking.
+Aside from academia, Kavit practises Nasta’līq and Devanagari calligraphy, Mughal and Islamic painting and enjoys Sufi poetry and hiking.